On this page:

 • Capturing biogas to generate electricity (Melbourne Water’s Western Treatment Plant in Werribee meets around 80% of their electricity needs with biogas from the sewage treatment process).

-• Investing in renewable energy generation (such as Barwon Water’s Black Rock Solar Farm.)
+• Investing in renewable energy generation (like Barwon Water’s Black Rock Solar Farm).

 • Site-specific projects across the state.